react-bootstrap-table/react-bootstrap-table2/docs/migration.md

 - [ ] Expand Column position
 - [ ] Expand Column Style/Class

+## Export CSV
+Export CSV functionality is like search, which is one of functionality in the `react-bootstrap-table2-toolkit`.
+But all the legacy function we already implemented.

 ## Remote

 > It's totally different in `react-bootstrap-table2`.
 Please [see](https://react-bootstrap-table.github.io/react-bootstrap-table2/docs/basic-remote.html).